RealWagmi/anon-integration-guide/projects/bybit/README.md

 1. The trailing stop order will close the position at market price once the price moves by the specified distance in the desired direction.
 2. Activation price should be in the direction favorable to the position (higher if long, lower if short)
 3. In Bybit, there's no notion whether a trailing spot order is a take profit or a stop loss order.
-4. Bybit API does not support to specify trailing stop by percentage: it requires an absolute price distance
+4. Bybit API does not support to specify trailing stop by percentage: it requires an absolute price distance.
+The tool will automatically convert any given percentage to an absolute price.
+This is done at order creation time and won't be updated as the price changes.

 ### Futures - Close positions